 Others might feel like you don’t want or need any help.

-To get you the help you need and deserve, we share 4 ways to convince reluctant family members to do their part.
+To get you the help you need and deserve, we share four ways to convince reluctant family members to do their part.

 Choose one family member to start with and plan a one-on-one conversation with them.

-Keeping the initial conversation private makes it less likely that they’ll get defensive or argumentative because they feel put on the spot or ganged-up on in front of a group.
+Keeping the initial conversation private makes it less likely they’ll get defensive or argumentative, as they feel put on the spot or ganged up on in front of a group.

 And even if you’re angry or resentful that they haven’t been doing anything to help, do your best to keep a friendly, conversational tone.
 As the saying goes, “you can catch more flies with honey than with vinegar.”